YuLab-SMU/DOSE/docs/deeprare-inspired-dose-development-plan.md

 3. Wrap existing `enrichDisease()` output into `interpretDisease()` for gene vectors.
 4. Add named gene-set list support.
 5. Add offline template explanation.
-6. Integrate validated MGI and cross-species evidence from the roadmap.
+6. Integrate MGI and cross-species evidence only after the main roadmap's scientific gates pass.
 7. Add the optional `aisdk` explanation adapter and offline provider tests.

 This order keeps the first pull requests small.
 It also ensures the package gains value before any LLM dependency is introduced.